 But in my experience observing Afghan forces, including some of their higher speed guys, I think they are a VERY mixed bag.
-Extremely high turnover in many Afghan Army units(including the higher speed units) combined with a persistent culture of corruption and nepotism results in high friction inhibitors to consistently high performance.
+Extremely high turnover in many Afghan Army units(including the higher speed units) combined with a persistent culture of corruption and nepotism results in increased friction inhibitors to consistently high performance.

 I had an instructor who once told me “If you look good, you are good.”I think in SOME cases that’s true.

-But I kind of changed my mind on that when it came to Afghans.
-In contrast, a culture men(in their 20’s/30’s outside of the fundamentalist conservatives) seem to place an exceptionally high level of importance on physical appearance in terms of dress.
+But I changed my mind on that when it came to Afghans.
+In contrast, in a culture, men(in their 20s/30s outside of the fundamentalist conservatives) seem to place an exceptionally high level of importance on physical appearance in terms of dress.
 Which pretty much describes a gigantic cohort of males within the Afghan Army.

-They certainly seemed to place a lot of emphasis on how “high speed” they looked, which is something that should be a result of functional operational necessity rather than tactical fashion.
+They certainly seemed to emphasize how “high speed” they looked, which should be a result of functional operational necessity rather than tactical fashion.

 I don’t mean to take such a negative tone on many Afghan military personnel; there are certainly a bunch fighting the good fight “doing the business.”

-But for every single solid Afghan tooth arms soldier(not just high-speed Afghan SOF), there’s a platoon/company/battalion’s worth who are just showing up for the paycheck(if they show up at all) and smoking hashish.
-Other’s opinions may vary considerably from my first-hand anecdotal conflict zone “tourism.”
+But for every solid Afghan tooth arms soldier(not just high-speed Afghan SOF), there’s a platoon/company/battalion’s worth who are just showing up for the paycheck(if they show up at all) and smoking hashish.
+Others’ opinions may vary considerably from my first-hand anecdotal conflict zone “tourism.”